qouteall/immptl/docs/wiki/README.md

 ### Why is the Forge version not being supported?

 This mod is just a hobby project.
+When people ask for the Forge version they actually ask it to be compatible with many Forge mods.
+However maintaining compatibility with some Fabric mods is already a huge work.
 Maintaining the Forge version turns out to be giving me bad experiences so I stopped maintaining the Forge version.

 (There is a very small chance that I restart supporting the Forge version.)

-This mod is in Apache 2.0 license and anyone can port it to Forge.
+This mod is in Apache 2.0 license and you are free to develop its Forge version.
 If you want to develop the Forge version, you can ask me for help.